SimonCropp/GraphQL.EntityFramework/doco/mdsource/defining-graphs.source.md

 Sometimes it is necessary to access the current DbContext from withing the base `QueryGraphType.Field` method. in this case the custom `ResolveEfFieldContext` is not available.
 In this scenario `QueryGraphType.ResolveDbContext` can be used to resolve the current DbContext.

 snippet: QueryResolveDbContext

+## ArgumentProcessor

+`ArgumentProcessor` (via the method `ApplyGraphQlArguments`) is responsible for extracting the various parts of the [GraphQL query argument](query-usage.md) and applying them to an `IQueryable<T>`.
+So, for example, each [where argument](query-usage.md#where) is mapped to a [IQueryable.Where](https://docs.microsoft.com/en-us/dotnet/api/system.linq.queryable.where) and each [skip argument](query-usage.md#skip) is mapped to a [IQueryable.Where](https://docs.microsoft.com/en-us/dotnet/api/system.linq.queryable.skip).

+The arguments are parsed and mapped each time a query is executer.

+ArgumentProcessor is generally considered an internal API and not for public use.
+However there are some advanced scenarios, for example when building subscriptions, that ArgumentProcessor is useful.